-As a mom, I know that getting everyone dressed and out the door can be the struggle of a lifetime, even on a normal day.
+As a mom, I know that getting everyone dressed and out the door can be a struggle.
 So when it comes time to take family portraits it can be a scramble to find and choose the right ensembles to get everyone looking just right.

 To avoid the nerve-wracking stress of deciding what to wear for your family portrait, I recommend planning one week in advance.
 This gives you plenty of time to wash, iron, and purchase the pieces you’ll use.
 When every family member is wearing an outfit that him or her feel great, suddenly the smiles comes a little more naturally, shoulders loosen up, and everything comes together in a way you never thought possible.